For any further questions or help please contact the Strategic Planning team.

 The Government require councils to maintain a supply of housing to meet their area’s need for new homes.
 Delivering new homes is an opportunity to provide:

-• low cost homes for sale through the First Homes scheme
+• low-cost homes for sale through shared ownership

 • different types of homes including Extra Care, bungalows and retirement living homes